mckennapsean/dissertation/content/08-discuss.md

 The design activity framework lays the groundwork for further research and models that connect creative and engineering processes [@Lowgren1995;
 @Howard2008; @Wolf2006; @Moere2011] for visualization design.
-By building on
+Through its design
-existing models in the field [@Sedlmair2012b; @Munzner2009; @Meyer], the design activity framework retains the application and benefits from these existing models while also extending its scope to other kinds of situations and visualization projects.
-The design activity framework is by no means complete.
+activity motivations, visualization artifacts, design worksheets, timelines, design methods and connection to design decisions, the design activity framework is more achievable, flexible, justifiable, discoverable, and actionable than existing models in the field.
+By building on these existing models [@Sedlmair2012b; @Munzner2009; @Meyer], the design activity framework retains the application and benefits from these existing models while also extending its scope to other kinds of situations and visualization projects, particularly for applied visualization design.
+However, the design activity framework is by no means complete.
 Future projects may reveal new aspects such as crucial activities for visualization design or different kinds of visualization artifacts.
 The design activity framework can and should evolve over time to adapt to more kinds of visualization design projects to keep its use valid and current with how visualization systems are designed for users.

-In this chapter, we first explore the necessary scope, limitations, and avenues for future work based on the design activity framework.
-Next, we discuss implications from the first case study, a cyber security redesign project.
+In this chapter, we first explore the necessary scope, limitations, and avenues for future work based on the design activity framework ([Section @sec:scoping]).
-Following this discussion, we focus on insights gained in our second case study for cyber security on the topics of winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design.
-The use of user-centered design methods impacted both case studies positively, capturing visualization artifacts across design activities.
-More work still needs to be done to continue the validation of this framework, and we explore the limitations of the evaluation techniques used for the design activity worksheets in the classroom.
+Although the design activity framework can apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion in further detail.
+Next, we discuss implications from the first case study, a cyber security redesign project ([Section @sec:design-teams]).
+Following this discussion, we focus on insights gained in our second case study for cyber security on the topics of winnowing users, casting roles for collaborators, and utilizing multiple discourse channels for visualization design ([Section @sec:cast-channels]).
+The use of user-centered design methods impacted both case studies positively, capturing visualization artifacts across design activities ([Section @sec:ucd-methods]).
+More work still needs to be done to continue the validation of this framework, and we explore the limitations of the evaluation techniques used for the design activity worksheets in the classroom ([Section @sec:worksheet-discussion]).
 Next, we relate these design processes to those used in development and software engineering, within the context of building data visualization systems.
-Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches.
-Lastly, although the design activity framework could apply to other types of research beyond application-driven design study projects, more examination and validation is required to investigate this notion.
+Specifically, agile methodologies are a popular choice for software engineering processes that have begun to combine engineering and creative approaches ([Section @sec:swe-agile]).

-## Scoping the Design Activity Framework
+## Scoping the Design Activity Framework {#sec:scoping}

 The design activity framework is one approach to capture the steps of the visualization design process, and we have argued that one of its benefits over